 Pair the Spares: Subverted.
 It looks like Gordon and Tamara will get together but they both die instead.

-Pet the Dog: Yuri is a massive Smug Snake throughout the entire film, abandoning the rest of the party, including his girlfriend, in the Himalayas, but selflessly gives his life to save his sons.
+Pet the Dog: Yuri is a massive Smug Snake throughout the entire film, abandoning the rest of the party, including his girlfriend and the surviving pilot who helped save his life, in the Himalayas, but selflessly gives his life to save his sons.

-Excellent example with Yellowstone.
+The Yellowstone eruption.
 It manages an explosion probably measured in gigatons without any significant blast overpressure.
 Trees are flattened, but it abates within a mere mile or two - helpfully before obliterating all the major characters.
-Geologists say that in an eruption of that magnitude, anyone close enough to see it with the naked eye would not survive - period.
+Geologists say that in an eruption of that magnitude, anyone close enough to see it with the naked eye would not survive.
+It does at least portray realistically the actually range the flow could reach, going all the way to Las Vegas.

 At the beginning of the movie, after Jackson, Noah, and Lucy sneak into the restricted area of Yellowstone, Noah asks fairly randomly "Haven't you seen the signs?"
 It takes place just long enough after the signs have been shown that it seems out of place and almost like a warning.